 Graph Manager can notify you whenever a particular metric (such as error rate) for a particular GraphQL operation exceeds a defined threshold.
 This is useful for detecting anomalies, especially following a release.

 You can configure performance alerts for any of the following metrics:

 - Request rate: requests per minute

 - Error percentage: the number of requests with errors, divided by total requests

-The triggers you set up are evaluated on a rolling five minute window.
-For example, you can configure a notification to trigger when an operation's error rate exceeds 5%.
-In production, if 6 out of 100 requests result in an error during the last five minutes, the alert will trigger with an error rate of 6%.
-Once the error rate falls back below 5% your notification will resolve.
-Here's an example of what the notification looks like:
+Thresholds are measured against a rolling five-minute window.
+For example, let's say you configure an alert to trigger when an operation's error rate exceeds 5%.
+If 6 out of 100 executions of that operation result in an error during a five-minute period, the alert will trigger with an error rate of 6%.
+When the error rate falls back below 5%, your notification will resolve.